zafodtom/lastsong/README.md

 # Install

-Copy file `lastsong.py` to `/home/volumio/`

-For right function must be locales set to UTF-8.

-`dpkg-reconfigure locales`

-and select your language and UTF-8

-Recomended is added to cron.
-This is no longer installed in Volumio 2 by default.
+Cron is a nice easy way to schedule runs/updates.
+This is no longer installed in Volumio by default.
 To add it:

 `apt-get update && apt-get install -y cron`